scoremedia/Fisticuffs/README.md

 1. Download this repository (if using Git, you can add it as a [submodule](https://git-scm.com/docs/git-submodule))

-2. Drag `SwiftMVVMBinding.xcodeproj` into your Xcode project or workspace
+2. Drag `Fisticuffs.xcodeproj` into your Xcode project or workspace

-3. Add `SwiftMVVMBinding.framework` to your app's **Embedded Binaries** and **Linked Frameworks and Libraries**
+3. Add `Fisticuffs.framework` to your app's **Embedded Binaries** and **Linked Frameworks and Libraries**

 ## Examples / Tests

-Tests and some examples are provided in the `SwiftMVVMBinding.xcworkspace`
+Tests and some examples are provided in the `Fisticuffs.xcworkspace`

 ### Running the Tests